accessibilitywars/zaw2/content/pages/alternatives.md

 #### [Lord Hizen (YouTube)](https://www.youtube.com/c/lordhizen)

-Not specifically LI, but posts a lot of builds that are designed to be very survivable and solo-capable.
+Not specifically Accessible, but posts a lot of builds that are designed to be very survivable and solo-capable.